WeAreWizards/blog/content/articles/where-incorporate-eu-citizen.md

 Since Singapore isn't in the EU, you also don't have to deal with EU things like VAT MOSS since the EU doesn't have jurisdiction over Singapore.
 Obviously, I'm not a lawyer so don't take my word for it.

+Singapore is not doing great on privacy though ([see report from Privacy International](https://www.privacyinternational.org/sites/default/files/Singapore_UPR_PI_submission_FINAL.pdf)) so we wouldn't be able to move there with Passopolis.
+I'm leaving this section there though since it could be ok for lots of companies.

 #### Taxes
 The Corporation tax rate depends on the income but has a ceiling of **17%**.
 In practice though, the rate is very low for 'small' income, aka most startups/companies: